tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Inform your students that they will now learn to minimize the problems posed by overfitting.

-Explain that a common strategy used in machine learning is to split a dataset into a train set and a test set.
+Explain that a common strategy used in machine learning is to split a dataset into a training set and a test set.

-* With the training set, the model learns the relevant patterns in the data.
-The model seeks to minimize errors in the training data.
+* With the training set, the model learns the relevant patterns in the data, and seeks to minimize errors.

 * Then the testing set is used to evaluate the model's performance on unseen data.

-* If the model underperforms with the testing set, the model can be retrained with better (or more) data, or the model itself can be tweaked.
+* If the model underperforms with the testing set, it can be retrained with better (or more) data, or the model itself can be tweaked.

 Remind your students that we have worked with a number of models so far, including ARMA, ARIMA, GARCH, and linear regression: